 to be but currents that enfold.

-And so it is with glory bright!
+This is so with glory bright!

-And thus and so will be the lot
+Even thus will be the lot

 of those who by God's grace are brought

 into God's deep and endless light.

 In All the World Are None for Me

 In all the world are none for me.